marianoabdala/marianoabdala.github.io/read.me.md

 Typically, wearing headphones, sketching on my notepad or typing furiously means I'm in [the zone](https://randsinrepose.com/archives/a-nerd-in-a-cave/).

 **Taking notes.** I've got a terrible memory and a ton of different issues that I need to follow up.
 This is not going into your _permanent record_.
 I'm not going to quote you later.
 Just trying to keep my facts straight.
 Sometimes, I'll be even just writing down questions to ask later in an effort to avoid interrupting you.

+# Recommended reading
+A lot of how I work was influenced by my experience and some reading.
+While my experience isn't _linkable_, some of my reading is!
+If you want to better understand why I do what I do you may want to take a look at the following: